 For this reason A.Celli has developed and used to date a solution that involves bolting the heads to the shell for the construction of its iDEAL® Forged YD Yankee Cylinders.
 By doing so, both the number of periodic checks required and the related costs have already been reduced, even if the bolts must be revised and changed periodically.
 However, the bolted heads characteristic of the iDEAL® Forged YD have the advantage of avoiding the two large circumferential welds in a very critical area from the point of view of thermo-mechanical stress.

 However, the real novelty is the “third way” recently developed by A.Celli Paper: the coupling of shell and heads of the single-size Yankee cylinder without using structural welds or bolts.
-This innovative solution deserves further study in the chapter below.
+This innovative solution deserves further study in the next paragraph.